 It is possible to pass herpes infection on to a baby through vaginal delivery.
-It is recommended you have a caesarean section if you are pregnant and have an active outbreak of herpes at the time of delivery.
+A caesarean section is recommended if you are pregnant and have an active outbreak of herpes at the time of delivery.

 Avoid having sex (oral, anal or vaginal), if you have symptoms or feel them starting.
 Don’t share sex toys, or cover them with a condom or wash them between uses.
-Avoid kissing if you or your partner has a cold sore.
+Avoid kissing if you or your partner has a cold sore, or feel one coming.
 Avoid touching any affected area; thorough hand-washing will reduce the risk of spreading the infection if you do touch it.

 However, protection isn’t complete as the skin around the genital area may also carry the infection.